Google Resume Workshop Recap: Making Your Resume Stand Out

-This session featured perspectives from the following representatives from Google, sharing what makes a resume stand out at Google and beyond.
+This session featured perspectives from the following Google representatives:

 • Kavita – SWE & PM Rotator